 The four types of manual lymphatic drainage are Vodder, Földi, Casley-Smith, and Leduc, which were all named after their original developers.
 Each one of these techniques was based on the same original principles of Manual lymphatic drainage and can often help with the following health conditions.

 As the function of the lymph nodes under the arms, throat, groin, and around the breasts is to cleanse toxins from the blood.
 By targeting these lymph nodes, this treatment stimulates blood circulation and the flow of fluid in the lymphatic system which detoxifies the body and enhances the immune system.

 Most commonly caused by breast cancer or an unfortunate side effect after cancer treatment, Lymphedema can also be caused by a genetic disorder, injury, or other infection.
 Lymphedema is triggered when the body collects and stores excess lymph fluid in the soft tissue in the arms or legs.
 While Lymphedema is often treated using tight compression stockings or bandages, manual lymphatic drainage can also enhance effectiveness by reducing swelling.
 It can also help ease post-surgery symptoms of lymphedema after mastectomy.

 Poor lymph flow is a possible symptom of late-stage rheumatoid arthritis, which causes increased joint pain and tissue swelling.
-Manual lymphatic drainage can be used to help ease these painful symptoms as the disease progresses.
+MLD can be used to help ease these painful symptoms as the disease progresses.